MatveevDmtr/Hash-Table/README.md

 Let's collect some statistics.
 It's advisable to create a function for saving all list sizes to csv files with appropriate names.
 Then, using LibreOffice or MS Excel, we should create diagrams with info from this file.

 Some words about size of the hash table.
 In real conditions hash tables have 1-2 elements in each list to get a better performance.
 These conditions cause a huge size of the hash table.
-But in case of testing hash functions 1-2 elements in each list will spoil our diagrams and make them uninformative.
+But in case of testing hash functions 1-2 elements in each list spoil our diagrams and make them uninformative.
 That's why we should intensionally decrease hash table's size to make diagrams better.

 Also, theory of hashing says, that size of a hash table should be a prime number to get a better distribution.
 It's obvious that this size depends on amount of words in the text.
-Let's choose a divisor for number of words in the text:
+Let's choose a value for hash table size.
-$$hashtable \text{ } size = \frac{number \text{ } of \text{ } words \text{ } in \text{ } the \text{ }text}{divisor}$$
 These conditions should be satisfied:
 1. Size of the hash table should be a prime number;
 2. For a rather good hash function there should be 5-20 words in each list.

-I experimentally obtained, that this divisor should have a value _99_ for the chosen text.
-It has such a big value, because our hash table contains words without repetition, and in literary texts one word can be repeated up to hundreds of times.
+I've taken $hashtable size = 479$ for this text.
+There are nearly $11,5$ words in each cell of hash table, so it's an acceptable value for our research.

 So, let's start describing and analyzing each hash function.

 #### Hash function #1.
-"Always 1" [Always the first]
+"Always 1" (Always the first)
 It's a basic hash function that always returns _1_ regardless of the word.

 <details>